dwarvesf/playbook/operations/ogif.md

 ---
 tags:
   - culture
   - performance
+  - software
-  - software engineer
+  - engineer
-title: Ogif
+title: OGIF - Oh God It's Friday
 date: 2023-02-16
 description: I would like to introduce to you our new initiative called **OGIF** — Oh God It's Friday.
 Moving forward, our Friday Showcase will have a broader range of topics to discuss and share.
-authors: null
+authors:
-author: tieubao
+  - tieubao
+pinned: true
 ---

 I would like to introduce to you our new initiative called **OGIF** — Oh God It's Friday.
 Moving forward, our Friday Showcase will have a broader range of topics to discuss and share.